guest3444307/OneshotGB/README.md

 #2.0.0 demo promises

 Improved Inventory system backend since 8 items was about the limit my mind could handle if the nested if statements i used (i was sort of losing my mind) color support!
+Improved assets (Compared to V1)
 #2.1.0 demo promises

 A Major update which shall feature a rework of the new area's content, like for example